neobrain/nihstro/docs/nihcode_spec.md

 ### Alias with Assignment of a Semantic (output registers)
 `.alias <new_identifier> <existing_identifier>{.swizzle_mask} as <semantic>`

 Declares an alias of `existing_identifier` with the name `new_identifier` and assigns the given semantic to the corresponding output register.
-An output semantic needs to be given to describe how the output vertex attribute is intended to be used after shader execution. `semantic` may be any of the strings `position`, `color`, `texcoord0`, `texcoord1` and `texcoord2`.
+An output semantic needs to be given to describe how the output vertex attribute is intended to be used after shader execution. `semantic` may be any of the strings `position`, `quaternion`, `color`, `texcoord0`, `texcoord1`, `texcoord2`, and `view`.
 If not all output register components are being written to, a swizzle mask should be used to denote the "active" components.
 Note that this swizzle mask may not reorder any components.

 E.g. `.alias output_texcoord o1.xy as texcoord0`